WallTack/react-canvas-draw/README.md

 ```
 import CanvasDraw from '<path_where_you_put_the_files>/index';
 ```
-Now you can use the canvas as you normally would with the main branch.
-For example, with all of the default props:
+Now you can use the canvas as you normally would.
+As an example, with all of the default props:
 ```
 CanvasDraw
 onChange: null,